BA, PGCE, MA, SFHEA

 Trips and visits

-BA (Hons) Performance Design and Film Costume offers regular educational trips and group opportunities*.
+BA (Hons) Design for Costume and Performance offers regular educational trips and group opportunities*.
 These help you explore the cultural and professional landscapes that inform design for costume and performance at local, national and international levels.

 Some past examples include:

-• Site visits for outdoor theatre, e.g. The Tempest Re-rigged, SISATA Open Air Theatre/B-Side Festival, Isle of Portland, 2023
+- Site visits for outdoor theatre, e.g. Peter Pan, The Tempest Re-rigged, SISATA Open Air Theatre/B-Side Festival, Isle of Portland, 2023

 *These trips are optional and some may incur additional costs

-During your studies on BA (Hons) Performance Design and Film Costume, you'll have the opportunity to attend lectures and devised workshops from some of the industry leaders and top professionals.
+During your studies on BA (Hons) Design for Costume and Performance, you'll have the opportunity to attend lectures and devised workshops from some of the industry leaders and top professionals.

-• Tamsin Fessey – Tamsin is an actor (including War Horse at the National Theatre), director, movement director, writer and puppeteer.
-She has bases in London and Dorset and is also a founding member of Angel Exit Theatre Company where she has worked at times, with graduates from the course on numerous successful productions.
+- Tamsin Fessey – Tamsin is an actor (including War Horse at the National Theatre), director, movement director, writer and puppeteer.
+She is also a founding member of Angel Exit Theatre Company where she has worked at times, with graduates from the course on numerous successful productions.
 Tamsin also loves contributing to other projects and working with other artists and has been a visiting tutor and director at the Arts University Bournemouth.